meveo-org/module-webapprouter/specs/internationalization/README.md

 - always the "code" column
 - one column per locale of the `WebApplication`

-4/ Write the CSV : iterate over all the `I18NextTranslation` and fill the columns of the CSV
+4/ Write the CSV with the name "translations.csv" on the root of current git repository : iterate over all the `I18NextTranslation` and fill the columns of the CSV.
+The column headers should be included in the CSV.

+### importTranslationsFromCsv

+**For each line of the CSV :**

+1/ Retrieve or create the `I18NextTranslation` that corresponds to the first row 2/ For each remaining column, create or update the corresponding `I18NextLabel`